algolia/docsearch-website/docs/who-can-apply.md

 points.

 - You must be the **owner** of the website, or at least have the permissions to update its content.
-You'll have to [include a JavaScript snippet](dropdown) to enable DocSearch.
+You'll have to [include a JavaScript snippet][1] to enable DocSearch.

 - Your website must be **publicly available**.
 We do not host search indices for websites that are available behind an authentication or a private network.